keirthana/anbox-cloud-docs/howto/install-appliance/landing.md

+(howto-install-appliance)=
+# How to install the Anbox Cloud Appliance

 The Anbox Cloud Appliance provides a deployment of Anbox Cloud to a single machine.
 This offering is well suited for initial prototype and small scale deployments.

 The guides in this section describe how to install the Anbox Cloud Appliance on different cloud platforms.
 There is a difference between the full Anbox Cloud installation and the Anbox Cloud Appliance (see [Variants](https://discourse.ubuntu.com/t/anbox-cloud/17802#variants-1)).
 This section focuses on the **Anbox Cloud Appliance**.
 For instructions on how to install **Anbox Cloud**, see [How to install Anbox Cloud](https://discourse.ubuntu.com/t/install-anbox-cloud/24336).